GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 "There is an expectation that there will be action from the BOJ tomorrow," he added.
 "The pain trade would therefore be if it did nothing, you would see a significant move in the yen."

-MSCI's 46-country All World stocks index nudged to nine month highs in Asia but drifted back again in Europe as shares there fell 0.5 percent, having spent most of the early part of the day searching for direction.
+MSCI's 46-country All World stocks index had tested its highest level since early November after gains in Asia.

+European shares spent most of their first couple of hours dithering though before settling just in the red.

-There were modest rises for Germany's DAX and France's CAC40 but they were offset by some sharp individual falls, including a 3.5 percent drop by oil major Shell after it posted a 70 percent slump in its quarterly profits.
+Modest rises for Germany's DAX and France's CAC40 were offset some sharp individual falls including a 3.5 percent slide by oil major Shell after it posted a 70 percent slump in it quarterly profits.

-U.S. traders were already digesting the latest weekly jobless claims data ahead of the start of Wall Street trading.

 Shares in Italy's third-largest lender Monte dei Paschi di Siena, which is saddled with a mountain of bad loans and accumulated losses, rose as much as than 4 percent after news it was aiming for a 5 billion euro capital hike and that Italy's Atlante fund might be able to buy substantial amounts of bad loans.

-"In my opinion, we don't have a systemic problem in the Italian banking system," said JP Morgan Asset Management's Maria Paola Toschi.
-"The stress tests should give more visibility of which banks need to be restructured and which are more solid."

-JP Morgan's investment bank arm is, along with Mediobanca, in charge of drumming up interest in Monte dei Paschi's capital hike.

-Europe's bond markets were moving about too, with investors caught between the week's three big events.
+The region's bond markets were swinging about too, with investors caught between the week's three big events.

-With the stress tests looming, Italian government bond yields rose at first only to edge down again as a new bond was sold at record low yields.
+With the stress tests looming, Italian government bond yields edged up ahead of new 10-year bond sales.

 "It's probably not a coincidence that it's on the day before the stress test results," ING senior rates strategist Martin van Vliet said.